Bradford-on-Avon Tithe Barn: History

 When Shaftesbury Abbey was dissolved in 1539, the grange became a farm.
 By 1914 the building was superfluous to the farm's requirements and, rather than demolish it, the then owner, Sir Charles Hobhouse, donated the barn to the Wiltshire Archaeological Society.
 The farm continued in use until purchased by Wiltshire County Council in 1971, with the barn in use until 1974.
-The barn was designated a scheduled monument in 1930 and as a Grade I listed building in 1952.
+The barn was designated as a scheduled monument in 1930 and as a Grade I listed building in 1952.

-By the 1980s the weight of the roof was pushing the walls out, necessitating the underpinning of the walls and the installation of iron cross-ties to stop the movement.
+By the 1980s, the weight of the roof was pushing the walls out, necessitating the underpinning of the walls and the installation of iron cross-ties to stop the movement.

 Features

 A large building, 51 m long by 9 m wide, the barn forms part of a range of farm buildings grouped around an open rectangular yard.
 There are two large porches on the northern side to allow entry for loaded carts.
 Opposite them are smaller porches to allow the empty carts to leave.
 The apertures high above the doors, which still contain some original wood, are left unglazed to allow owls to enter in search of vermin.

 An attraction for visitors is the barn's interior, with its timber cruck roof spanning 14 bays divided by A-shaped trusses supporting 100 tons of stone tiles.